 - The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
-There was an active PPG which met regularly, however this was not well attended despite the efforts of the practice to make it more accessible by changing the times of the meetings.
-The PPG carried out the last full patient survey in 2013.
+There was a PPG which met regularly, however this was not well attended despite the efforts of the practice to make it more accessible by changing the times of the meetings.The PPG carried out the last full patient survey in 2013.
 However the PPG undertook a mini practice survey into access which resulted in the practice opening on a Saturday morning and the consideration to open for a full day on a Saturday in the near future to increase access. - The practice had gathered feedback from staff through staff meetings and appraisals.
-Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management, for example there was some confusion over booking appointments for the other site.
-For example, when based at Ampthill practice, it was difficult for staff to book an appointment for a patient at the Regents Park practice.
+Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management, for example there was some confusion over booking appointments for the other site for example when based at Ampthill practice, booking a patient for Regents Park practice.
 The practice policy was changed and a separate computer terminal was put aside for booking patients for the other site.
 Staff told us they felt involved and engaged to improve how the practice was run.